15 Jaw-Dropping Natural Landmarks in Western Australia

 Hutt Lagoon Pink Lake

-Hutt Lagoon Pink Lake might be one of the most instagrammable places in Western Australia (for good reason).
+Hutt Lagoon Pink Lake might be one of the most Instagrammable places in Western Australia (for good reason).

 These strawberry pink waters are REALLY that pink, all year round.
 Located just north of Geraldton, 6 hours from Perth.
 Hutt Lagoon is a must-see sight on a Coral Coast road trip from Perth to Exmouth